lcamichigan/lease/README.md

 [here](https://github.com/lcamichigan/lease/archive/master.zip).
 Unzip the
 archive wherever you wish.

-To make thank you notes, you enter commands in PowerShell or Command Prompt on Windows, or in Terminal on macOS.
+To make leases, you enter commands in PowerShell or Command Prompt on Windows, or in Terminal on macOS.
 Open PowerShell or Command Prompt on Windows, or Terminal on macOS, and then `cd` to the folder you just unzipped.

 ### Before Making Leases for the First Time…